 |Monounsat. fats (g)||0.5||2.5||1.9||2.3||0.7|

-The low total fat and saturated fat content of kangaroo meat should be good news to the ears of all Australians, including health-conscious consumers and those striving to look after their heart health.
+The low total fat and saturated fat content of kangaroo meat should be good news to the ears of all Australians, including health-conscious consumers and those striving to maintain good heart health.

 Most people associate omega-3 fats with fish.
-It may come as a surprise that kangaroo meat is also a source of these heart-friendly, polyunsaturated fats.
+So it may come as a surprise that kangaroo meat is also a source of omega-3.

 Conjugated Linoleic Acid (CLA)

-Kangaroo meat is a good source of this important mineral.
-A 150g serve of kangaroo meat2 provides over a quarter (28%) of the recommended dietary intake (RDI) for zinc.
-The other good news is that zinc found in animal foods, like red meat and seafood, is better absorbed than the iron from plant foods9.
-So when it comes to adding some ‘zing’ in your immune system and healing ability, a meal of kangaroo meat should be top of mind.
+The good news is kangaroo meat is a good source of this important mineral.
+Indeed, if you’re an adult, a 150g serving of kangaroo fillet (pre-cooked) will provide you with over a quarter of your daily zinc needs.
+The other good news is that the zinc found in animal foods, like red meat and seafood, is better absorbed than the zinc from plant foods.
+So when it comes to adding some ‘zing’ to your immune system and healing ability, a meal of kangaroo meat should be top of mind.

-Kangaroo meat is an important source of several B-group vitamins, namely riboflavin, niacin, Vitamin B6 and Vitamin B12.
-For example, a 150g serve of kangaroo loin fillet typically provides:
+Kangaroo meat is an important source of B-group vitamins, especially Vitamin B12, Vitamin B6, niacin, riboflavin and thiamin.
+In fact, you’ll be amazed as to what a 150g serving of kangaroo loin fillet (pre-cooked) provides:

 National Heart Foundation Tick of Approval